next-boost/next-boost/README.md

 ### Batch Deleting/Revalidating

-By sending request with the `x-cache-status:update` header to a certain URL, you can delete the cache for one page.
-If you want to delete pages for mutiple pages.
-You can operate the cache directly:
+If you want to delete mutiple pages at once, you can run SQL on the cache directly:

 ```bash
 sqlite3 /cache_path/cache.db "update cache set ttl=0 where key like '%/url/a%';"